 What are the minimum technical requirements?

-- Online courses may be conducted using a range of software applications including a Learning Management System, such as Canvas or Blackboard.
+- Online courses may be conducted using a range of software applications including a Learning Management System, such as Canvas.

 - Recommended web browsers: Google Chrome, Firefox or Safari.

 - For more information regarding web browsers, visit Canvas Supported Browsers

 - Software required for viewing multimedia resources: Flash and Java